ne0tt/PythonHomeAssistantLauncher/readme.md

 This project came about after watching an Excellent video by Paul Hibbert Home Tech about controlling your computer using Home Assistant.

+If you're reading this Paul, Thank you for the inspiration!

 Open apps or run things on your computer by accessing a URL?

 The Result?